 Developing Foundational Skills at Home or with Professionals

 You can teach and practice all of the foundational skills at home.
-We’re including a full list of milestones from different sources.
+Here’s a full list of milestones from different sources.
 Just practicing all of those milestones is a great way to exercise your child’s abilities.

-Some children, however, need some extra help learning them.
+Some children, however, need some extra help learning.
 One professional who can help develop foundational skills is an occupational therapist (OT).
 Other professionals include kinesiologists and movement therapists.

-Here’s a description of the steps in the diagram:
+Here’s more information about the steps in the diagram:

 When a child’s brain develops normally, the brain integrates infant reflexes, so they disappear, typically by age two.
 If you lay your finger into the palm of a typical three-year old, you will no longer see the automatic grasp.